What's The Difference?

 - MAPD: Plan benefits vary carrier to carrier, plan to plan.
-Plan benefits can change upon annual renewal.
-Plan can be terminated or discontinue upon annual renewal.
+Plan benefits as well as provider networks can change upon annual renewal.
+Plans can be discontinue upon renewal allowing you to select a new MAPD.

-- Supplements: (Higher) There is usually a higher monthly premium.
+- Medicaer Supplements: (Higher premiums) - There is usually a higher monthly premium.

 Out Of Pocket Expeneses:

-- Supplements: You can change your Medigap policy during the year if you are approved by medical underwriting.
-Part D prescription plans can be changed each year without medical questions. during Anuual Open Enrollment, Oct 15th thru Dec 7th.
+- Part D prescription plans: You can change your Part D Rx plan each year during Anuual Open Enrollment, Oct 15th